esteinig/netview/README.md

 # NetView

-**Under construction, finished soon!**

 NetView is a pipeline for the analysis of genetic structure using mutual k-nearest neighbour graphs (mkNNGs).
 The main implementation of the pipeline is now availabe in R.

 We decided to move away from Python to enable a more user-friendly access to the main command-line functions, better interface integration with [Shiny](http://shiny.rstudio.com/) and visualization of the networks with [networkD3](https://christophergandrud.github.io/networkD3/).
-In addition, we have been working on some ideas to select appropriate parameter values for constructing mkNNGs, combining networks analysis with results from [Admixture]() and implementing community-detection and visualization through [iGraph]().
+In addition, we have been working on some ideas to select appropriate parameter values for constructing mkNNGs, combining networks analysis with results from [Admixture](https://www.genetics.ucla.edu/software/admixture/) and implementing community-detection and visualization through [iGraph](http://igraph.org/r/).

+For an introduction to the analysis of genetic population structure with NetView, see the [Pearl Oyster Tutorial](https://github.com/esteinig/netview/blob/master/tutorials/PearlOysterTutorial.md).

 If you find any bugs or would like to contribute, feel free to contact us or use the issues function on GitHub.